 Please read through all instructions carefully regarding how to submit student images and how to participate.

-We're excited to announce that our theme for 2025 is “Activated Communities: The Pulse of Our Spaces”.
+We're excited to announce that our theme for 2026 is “Life in Focus: Capturing the Human Story”.

 Here's everything you'll need to enter the contest: